 The Madison Company is considering the purchase for \$600,000 of a machine to replace the machine with which it currently operates (P_0 =\$600,000).
-As we see from Table 7, the old machine was purchased five years ago for \$500,000 (P{-5} =\$500,000) and, at the time, had a life expectancy of twelve years (n{old} =12).
+As we see from Table 7, the old machine was purchased five years ago for \$500,000 ($P{.5}$ =\$500,000) and, at the time, had a life expectancy of twelve years (n{old} =12).
 Purchase of the new machine, which has a life expectancy of seven years (n{new}), qualifies the company for a ten percent investment tax credit (ITC=.10).
 The new machine is capable of producing 200,000 widgets per year (#units), compared to the 150,000 unit operating capacity of the old machine.
-Furthermore, the new machine can produce these widgets for \$5 apiece whereas the per-unit operating cost of the old machine is \$6.
-All widgets produced by either machine can be sold for \$10 apiece.
+Furthermore, the new machine can produce these widgets for five dollars apiece whereas the per unit operating cost of the old machine is six dollars.
+All widgets produced by either machine can be sold for ten dollars apiece.
 The current trade-in value of the old machine is TIV = \$350,000.
 Both machines will be depreciated on the straight-line basis.
 The anticipated salvage value (SV) of the old machine is \$100,000; the anticipated salvage value of the new machine is \$200,000.
-The company will operate in the 30% tax bracket and will discount all cash flows at a rate of 12% (τ =.30, k=.12).
+The company will operate in the thirty percent tax bracket and will discount all cash flows at a rate of twelve percent (τ =.30, k=.12).
 Should the Madison Company continue to operate with the old machine or replace it with the new one?